harshitha-nks/ecommerce_store/README.md

 ### 3. Access the Application
 The Django backend will be accessible at: http://localhost:8000/api/products <br>
-The React frontend will be accessible at: http://localhost:3000
+The React frontend will be accessible at: http://localhost:3000 <br>

+It takes a few minutes for the react webpage to load.

 ### 4. Stopping the Application
 To stop the application, press CTRL+C in the terminal where you ran docker-compose up.
 Then, run the following command to stop and remove the containers: